Skip to main content

 Gastric Emptying Significantly delays gastric emptying, a major contributor to satiety.
 Subject to tachyphylaxis.
 No primary effect on gastric emptying.
 The transient nature of this GLP-1 effect underscores the need for developing behavioral satiety strategies.

 In conclusion, sustaining weight management after discontinuing adjuvant peptide therapies is contingent on a paradigm shift.
 The therapy should not be viewed as the solution itself, but as a catalyst.
-The most effective strategy involves using a peptide that preferentially promotes lean mass accretion, such as a GHS, in a synergistic protocol with intense and adequate protein intake.
+The most effective strategy involves using a peptide that preferentially promotes lean mass accretion, such as a GHS, in a synergistic protocol with intense resistance training and adequate protein intake.

 This approach uses the pharmacological window to re-engineer the body’s metabolic hardware.
 While some rebound is to be expected due to the persistent nature of hypothalamic programming, a body with a higher metabolic rate and improved hormonal signaling is fundamentally more resilient and better equipped to maintain a lower weight set point.